pro2store/Pro2Store/README.md

 Step 1: Install the package file as you would any Joomla package

-Step 2: Go to "Extensions >> Manage" and search for "protostore".
+Step 2: Go to "Extensions >> Manage" and search for "pro2store".
 Make sure all plugins, modules, components and libraries are enabled. the instal script should take care fo this, but please make sure everything installed correctly.

 Step 3: Set up a shop category and a few articles to get your shop started.
 Do this in the Joomla Article manager